Multidrug-resistant tuberculosis

-Resistant strains of TB are already present in the population, so MDR-TB can be directly transmitted from an infected person to an uninfected person.
+MDR-TB can be directly transmitted from an infected person to an uninfected person.
 In this case a previously untreated person develops a new case of MDR-TB.
 This is known as primary MDR-TB, and is responsible for up to 75% of cases.
 Acquired MDR-TB develops when a person with a non-resistant strain of TB is treated inadequately, resulting in the development of antibiotic resistance in the TB bacteria infecting them.
 These people can in turn infect other people with MDR-TB.

 MDR-TB caused an estimated 600,000 new TB cases and 240,000 deaths in 2016 and MDR-TB accounts for 4.1% of all new TB cases and 19% of previously treated cases worldwide.
 Globally, most MDR-TB cases occur in South America, Southern Africa, India, China, and the former Soviet Union.

-Treatment of MDR-TB requires treatment with second-line drugs, usually four or more anti-TB drugs for a minimum of 6 months, and possibly extending for 18–24 months if rifampin resistance has been identified in the specific strain of TB with which the patient has been infected.
-Under ideal program conditions, MDR-TB cure rates can approach 70%.

 Origin

-Researchers hypothesize that an ancestor of Mycobacterium tuberculosis first originated in the East African region approximately 3 million years ago, with modern strains mutating and arising 20,000 years ago; Archaeologists confirmed this with skeletal analysis of Egyptian remains.
+Researchers hypothesize that an ancestor of Mycobacterium tuberculosis first originated in the East African region approximately 3 million years ago, with modern strains mutating and arising 20,000 years ago.
 As migration out of East Africa increased, so did the spread of the disease, starting in Asia and then spreading towards the West and South America.
-Multidrug-resistant tuberculosis has a variety of causes, but resistance usually due to treatment failure, drug combinations, coinfections, prior use of anti-TB medications, inadequate absorption of medication, underlying disease, and noncompliance with anti-TB drugs.
+Multidrug-resistant tuberculosis has a variety of causes, but resistance is usually due to treatment failure, drug combinations, coinfections, prior use of anti-TB medications, inadequate absorption of medication, underlying disease, and noncompliance with anti-TB drugs.